Staffing07/josh/gui-crud.md

-# CRUD
+# GUI Builder

-You can generate CRUD using GUI Builder without run a single command.
+You can generate CRUD using GUI Builder without run a single command. you want to use GUI builder simply fill the form

-If you want to use GUI builder simply fill the form i.e model name, table name and table fields.
+ex: model name, table name and table fields.

-## Folder Permissions
+## folder Permissions

 Give write permissions to models, controllers, views, routes and migrations